amiths89/LogiReader/README.md

 3.  **Build and Run the Project**

-    You can run the `Main` class directly from your IDE or use the following Maven command:
+    You can run the `Main` class directly from your IDE or use the following Maven commands:

     ```sh
+    mvn clean install
     mvn exec:java -Dexec.mainClass="org.java.bin.Main"
     ```